shrutikapoor08/devjoke/README.md

 #### Question: What is an algorithm?

 ALGORITHM(noun) - Word used by programmers when they do not want to explain what they did.

 ***

+1/3 of US bandwidth is used by Netflix.

+the rest is used by `rm -rf node_modules && npm install`

+***